magicleap/developer-portal-docs/docs/guides/unreal/unreal-soundfield-plugin.md

 You can use Unreal Engine 5 to create apps for Magic Leap 2 devices if you're using Magic Leap 2 SDK for Unreal Engine 5 (Magic Leap 2 Unreal SDK), which is available in preview release.

 :::note
-Soundfield audio is sometimes referred to as Magic Leap Spatial Audio or MSA.
+Soundfield audio is sometimes referred to as Magic Leap Soundfield Audio or MSA.
 :::

 ## Prerequisites